kubernetes-sigs/gateway-api-inference-extension/docs/proposals/002-api-proposal/proposal.md

 - This solution should be composable with other Gateway solutions and flexible to fit customer needs
 - The MVP will heavily assume requests are done using the OpenAI spec, but open to extension in the future
-- The Gateway should route in a way that does not generate a queue of requests at the model server level
+- The Gateway should route in a way that does not generate a queue of requests at the model server level /* REVIEW: Note that models are served in a way that leads to many models running at the same time, vs many existing kube networking assumptions that assume there is a user-facing service that the implementation changes in user-invisible ways over time */

 The [PoC](https://youtu.be/NUBZg_uqqXk?si=v681EeYdGUGEVqQQ&t=1458) was focused on lower-level scheduling.
 And the API follows that similar logic, which lead to the proposal of the **InferencePool**.